gitwyrm/idleyou/README.md

 The game uses a simple scripting language for events that happen during the game.
 You can easily change the script by running the game once and then opening the `~/Documents/IdleYou/scripts/script.txt` file in a text editor.

 You can also easily create mods by creating a new folder inside of the scripts directory and adding one or more .txt files in there with new events.
+If you want to add images, create another directory (with the same name) in the images directory and put your images there.

 The event names get automatically prefixed with the folder name when the script files are read by the game, so you don't need to worry about your mod's events interfering with other mods.
+Image paths are also automatically prefixed with the mod name, so you don't need to specify the mod's folder and can just use the file name in the script.

 ### Syntax